Nico2904-K/Public-Files/README.md

 # Public-Files
-Please DON'T COPY any files in folder 'NO COPY'!
+Please DON'T COPY any files in folder 'DON'T COPY'!